HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Loris Malaguzzi has described the Reggio Emilia educational system as a hologram, an entity in which ‘each small part should reflect the ideas and choices that inspire the whole system and above all should make the wellbeing of the entire organisational system possible’ (Project Zero; Reggio Children, 2001).

 The organisation of the whole reflects each part, and each part reflects the whole.
 The organisation of work, space, and time are based on choices and values that cohere.
 There is an assumption of shared responsibility.
-As a vision idea, the organisation brings coherence between the principles and the daily organisational decisions.
+As a guiding vision, the organisation brings coherence between its principles and daily organisational decisions.

 How does this organisation link with neuroscience?

 A brain is a pattern-seeking machine.
-Humans develop their sense of self and self-esteem based on their interactions with others (Solomons, 2013).
+Humans develop their sense of self and self-esteem through interactions with others (Solomons, 2013).
 We are more likely to feel significant if we experience continuity, receptiveness and stability.
-Carla Rinaldi, one of the leading spokespersons for the pedagogy, describes how their role as educators recognises each child as an individual and that the child is ‘taken out of anonymity’ (Rinaldi, 2006).
+Carla Rinaldi, one of the leading spokespersons for the pedagogy, describes how their role as educators recognises each child as an individual and that the child is taken out of anonymity (Rinaldi, 2006).
 The Reggio Emilia pedagogy is renowned for its innovation, but the way children are regarded and the style of engagement are consistent.
 A sense of safety and predictability is essential for learning.
 If children are unsure of how they will be treated or experience uncertainty, they will be anxious and less able to focus on novel, incoming information.
-Even the school cooks are versed in the philosophy and listen to and work with children accordingly.
+Everyone, including the cooks and ancillary staff, is versed in the philosophy and listens to and works with children accordingly.
 Children are open to learning When they are safe and feel a sense of belonging.

 2. Professional Development